Nivalyx/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

 1. All players will be matched against five other players in their respective division over the course of three weeks based on their Qualifier seed.
 2. **There are no Tiebreakers in the Swiss round.**
-   - Players who lose in the upper bracket can still play again on the lower bracket.
+   - All matches in the Swiss round are going to be played until one of the player has  5 points, or
 4. Based on their performance in the Qualifier, players will be ordered based on the following criteria:
 5. All matches in the Swiss round are done in a Best-of-9 matchup format.